Central limit theorem analogues for multicolour urn models: Proof of Theorem

-almost surely (note that $\lambda_k \not=0$).
+almost surely for all $j \geq 0$.
 This in particular means that the value of $\pi_k(X_{j+1}-X_j)$ is independent of the colour of the $(j+1)$-th ball drawn from the urn.
-We will see that this is not possible under our assumptions. \\ First assume that there is an initial configuration $X_0$ that is compatible with (A$1$) to (A$5$) and has $\pi_k(X_0)=0$.
-Under this initial configuration, $\pi_k(X_j)=0$ for all $j \ge 0$ almost surely because of (\ref{det}), and with probability one,
+We will argue that this is not possible under our assumptions.

+First assume that there is an initial configuration $X_0$ that is compatible with (A$1$) to (A$4$) and has $\pi_k(X_0)=0$.
+Under this initial configuration, $\pi_k(X_j)=0$ for all $j \ge 0$ almost surely because of (\ref{det}).
+On the other hand, of $N_{j+1}$ denotes the colour drawn immediately before time $j+1$, we have